 In January 2011, the Company entered into a controlled equity offering sales agreement (the "Cantor Agreement") with Cantor Fitzgerald & Co. ("Cantor") pursuant to which the Company may issue and sell up to 5,000,000 shares of its common stock from time to time through Cantor, acting as agent.
-The Company agreed to pay Cantor a commission up to 5% of the gross proceeds from each sale and to reimburse Cantor for certain expenses incurred in connection with entering into the Cantor Agreement.
-During the three months ended June 30, 2011, the Company sold 575,000 shares of common stock under the Cantor Agreement and raised \$2.2 million in net proceeds, after deducting commission and offering expenses.
-As of June 30, 2011, the Company had 4,425,000 shares available to be sold under the Cantor Agreement.
+The Company agreed to pay Cantor a commission of up to 5% of the gross proceeds from each sale and to reimburse Cantor for certain expenses incurred in connection with entering into the Cantor Agreement.
+The Cantor Agreement terminates upon the sale of all 5,000,000 shares or upon ten day notice by either

+Cantor or the Company.
+During the nine months ended September 30, 2011, the Company sold 575,000 shares of common stock under the Cantor Agreement and raised \$2.2 million in net proceeds, after deducting commission and offering expenses.
+During the three months ended September 30, 2011, the Company did not sell any shares of common stock under the Cantor Agreement.
+As of September 30, 2011, the Company had 4,425,000 shares available to be sold under the Cantor Agreement.